lostjared/MXWrite/README.md

-# MXWrite - simple static library Wrapper for writing RGBA video
+# MXWrite - simple static library for writing RGBA video
 # FFmpeg-Based Video Writer

 This repository provides a C++ class (`Writer`) that uses the [FFmpeg](https://ffmpeg.org/) libraries to write raw RGBA frames to an MP4 (or TS) file in H.264 format.
 It supports both a straightforward, frame-by-frame workflow (`open()`, `write()`, and `close()`) and a timestamp-based workflow (`open_ts()`, `write_ts()`, and `close()`).